On the number of independent solutions of algebraic differential equations: Abelian reduction and the structure of -irreducible subfields

 \begin{defn} \cite[Section 3]{jaoui2025abelian} By an \emph{abelian reduction} of a stationary type $p \in S(k),$ we mean a fibration $f: p \rightarrow p_{ab}$ such that \begin{enumerate} \item $p_{ab}$ is $\mc C$-internal and has binding group an abelian variety in $\mc C$ and \item if $g: p \rightarrow q$ is a definable function with $q $ $\mc C$-internal and having binding group an abelian variety in $\mc C$, then there is a definable function $h: p_{ab} \rightarrow q$ such that $h f = g.$ We refer sometimes to $p_{ab}$ as the abelian reduction of $p$. \end{enumerate} \end{defn}

-In the context of this section, with $k$ algebraically closed, the binding group $G$ of the extension $E$ is (isomorphic to) a connected algebraic group of $\mc C$-points. $G$ has a maximal $k$-definable linear subgroup $L$, such $L$ is normal, and $G/L$ is a connected abelian variety. $L$ is called the linear part of $G$. $G/L$ is called the abelian part of $G$. $G$ has a minimal normal definable subgroup $D$ such that $G/D$ is linear. $D$ is called the anti-linear part of $G$.
+In the context of this section, with $k$ algebraically closed, the binding group $G$ of a $\mc C$-internal type $p$ over $k$ is (isomorphic to) a connected algebraic group of $\mc C$-points. $G$ has a maximal $k$-definable linear subgroup $L$, such $L$ is normal, and $G/L$ is a connected abelian variety. $L$ is called the linear part of $G$. $G/L$ is called the abelian part of $G$. $G$ has a minimal normal definable subgroup $D$ such that $G/D$ is linear. $D$ is called the anti-linear part of $G$.
 The linear and anti-linear parts of $G$ commute, and $G = L \cdot D$.
 Jaoui and Moosa prove \cite[Theorems 3.7 and 4.2 and Corollary 4.4]{jaoui2025abelian}:

-\begin{thm} Let $p$ be a $\mc C$-internal type with binding group $G$. \begin{enumerate} \item Then $p$ has an abelian reduction, $p_{ab}$.
-The binding group of $p_{ab}$ is the abelian part of $G$. \item If $p$ has no proper fibrations, then we must have $G$ equal to either its linear part or its abelian part. \end{enumerate} \end{thm}
+\begin{thm} Let $p$ be a $\mc C$-internal type with binding group $G$. \begin{enumerate} \item Then $p$ has an abelian reduction $p_{ab}$.
+If in addition $p$ is weakly orthogonal to $\mc C$, then the binding group of $p_{ab}$ is the abelian part of $G$ (this is one of the main results in \cite{jaoui2025abelian}, stated as Theorems 3.2 and 4.2 there). \item If $p$ has no proper fibrations, then we must have $G$ equal to either its linear part or its abelian part (this is a consequence of part(1) and appears in \cite[Corollary 4.4]{jaoui2025abelian}). \end{enumerate} \end{thm}

-If $E$ is a strongly normal extension of $k$ and $k \subset K \subset E$ with $K=k \langle a \rangle$ being $k$-irreducible and $p= \tp (a/k)$, then it follows that either $K$ has binding group with trivial linear part or trivial abelian part.
+If $E$ is a strongly normal extension of $k$ and $k \subset K \subset E$ with $K=k \langle a \rangle$ being $k$-irreducible and $p= \tp (a/k)$, then it follows, by part (2) of the above theorem, that either $K$ has binding group with trivial linear part or trivial abelian part.
 In the case that the linear part is trivial, the binding group $A$ of $p$ is commutative.
 A faithful transitive action of a commutative group is regular, so $p$ is fundamental.
 Then Kolchin's theorem \cite[see VI.9]{KolchinDAAG} which is in our language given as Fact 6.4 of \cite{jaoui2025abelian} tells us that $p$ is interdefinable with the generic type of a full logarithmic-differential equation on $A$ over $k$.